ju4niko/macOSarmGuide/readme.md

 (ENGLISH VERSION, para la version en ESPÑOL buscar al final del documento)

+The purpose of this guide is to set ready a system comprised by Apple silicon processors (by the time of this writing the M1 & M2 SoCs) in order to use q-emu ARM architecture emulator to compile, test & debbug ARM assembler projects.

+The guide will instruct how to tune and install the toolchain rquired to compile and emulate programs on OS's running ARM processors.

 It can be used in two ways:
 - Directly on macOS
 - Bye means of virtualized VM running UBUNTU for ARM64 arch